vakesz/vkszblog/aboutme.md

 <p class="about-text">
 <span class="fa fa-graduation-cap about-icon"></span>
-I'm mostly a self-taugh developer, as from the times I was a little child I was always excited about it, and looked into things how they work.
+I'm mostly a <strong>self-taught</strong> developer, as from the times I was a little child I was always excited about it, and looked into things how they work.
 I did start University studies after middle school, but due to never having a proper teacher previously I didn't feel like I was learning anything there, so I left it.
 </p>

 <p class="about-text">